TheMagicRealtors/TheMagicRealtors-soen341projectF2023/README.md

 ## Project Approach and Technology:
 Programming Languages: HTML5, CSS3, JavaScript, Bootstrap5, mySQL for database, PHP for back-end

-Softwares and Applications: VSCode (for writing the code), Instagram (for team communication), XAMPP to host a local server for the website, PHPMyAdmin to connect to MySQL database
+Softwares and Applications: VSCode (for writing the code), Discord (for team communication), XAMPP to host a local server for the website, PHPMyAdmin to connect to MySQL database